 I asked Zerdu to take a photo of all of us..

 We all rode the donkeys for a while and then the terrain got too steep so we had to walk up the hill next to our donkeys.
 Leigh stayed behind with her donkey and the man who was leading her donkey.
-Zerdu said we would be back in 2 to 3 hours and to be sure to wait with her donkey and the man.
+Zerdu told her that we would be back in 2 to 3 hours and to be sure to wait with her donkey and the man.
 He did not want to lose her again.

-The hike was rocky and steep and at about 10,000 feet of elevation where the view was wonderful.
+The hike was rocky and steep and we reached about 10,000 feet of elevation where the view was wonderful.

 With my zoom lens, I took a photograph of the church below.
-You can see the long line of people still waiting (even thought the celebration was over) to get into the tunnel to go inside the church.
+You can see the long line of people still waiting (even though the Genna celebration was over) to get into the tunnel and go inside the church.